 By the end of March 2020, 32 out of 50 U.S. states were in lockdown — and on Sunday, March 29, there were more swipes on Tinder than on any other day in the app’s history.
+Fast forward eight months and the world is a very different place as we all adjust to the “new normal,” with no signs of social distancing going anywhere soon.
 There’s no doubt the coronavirus pandemic is changing the playbook for dating in person, with online dating seeing a surge in popularity as stay-at-home advice and social distancing influence the way we meet and mingle with potential partners.
 So, if you’re single right now, how do you get your dating fix?

 Some of the world’s most popular dating apps are capitalizing on features like in-app video chat, real-time virtual events, and gamification features that allow users to enjoy virtual dates without the need for in-person meetings.
 Navigating the world of online dating isn’t always easy, and we’ve already covered some of the best dating apps for 2020 — but here you’ll find some of the best dating apps for dating during the coronavirus pandemic, for iOS and Android.
 Some are familiar apps that have launched new features and concepts to make virtual dating easier and more fun, while others you may not have heard of yet.